 I also recommend taking the following steps:

-Increase your vitamin C intake to 1,000 mg, three times per day.
-This powder is easy to high dose quickly.
+Increase your vitamin C intake to 600 mg, three times per day.
+This powder is easy to high dose quickly and tastes great.
 Vitamin C makes urine more acidic, inhibits the growth of E. coli, and enhances immune function.
 A 2007 study found that pregnant women taking a daily dose of 100 milligrams of vitamin C for a three-month period were able to reduce urinary infections.

 Make sure you’re on probiotics asap to optimize both your gut microbiome and vaginal microbiome (they’re one and the same).
-My favorite is ProbioSpore.
-Take 2 capsules daily.
+My two favorite probiotics to include are ProbioSpore (2 capsules daily) and UltraFlora Women’s Probiotic (1 capsule daily).

 Increase your garlic intake: Allicillin, one of the active principles of freshly crushed raw garlic, has a variety of antimicrobial activities.
 In its pure form, allicin exhibits antibacterial activity against a wide range of bacteria, including multi-drug-resistant strains of E. coli.
 In addition to eating more garlic in your diet, I also suggest taking 1 capsule of Allicillin twice daily.